EV services

 BreatheEV information

-These charging stations are available on the Tempe campus in Lot 44 and Lot 55 at a cost of $0.35/kWh or $2.75 per hour.
+ASU also provides select J1772 charging stations on the Tempe campus through the Arizona-based company BreatheEV.
+The charging stations are available on the Tempe campus in Lot 44 and Lot 55 for $0.35/kWh or $2.75 per hour.

 Visit the BreatheEV webpage to create an account and access the web application.
 Learn more on the BreatheEV FAQ webpage.